A necessary and sufficient condition for $k$-transversals: Introduction

 \begin{theorem}[Hadwiger \cite{HadwigerLines}] A finite family of pairwise disjoint convex sets in $\mathbb{R}^2$ has a $1$-transversal if and only if the sets in the family can be linearly ordered such that any three sets have a $1$-transversal consistent with the ordering. \end{theorem}

 In 1990, a series of three papers among the authors Goodman, Pollack and Wenger \cites{GoodmanHadwiger1988,WengerIntersecting1990,PollackNecessary1990} culminated into the Goodman-Pollack-Wenger theorem, a generalization of Hadwiger's theorem for $(d-1)$-transversals to finite families of convex sets in $\mathbb{R}^d$ with no disjointness condition on the sets.
 See Section \ref{sec:g-p-w-(d-1)} for more details.
 This is a celebrated result in geometric transversal theory that has since been expanded upon in many different ways \cites{Anderson1996Oriented,arocha2002separoids,ArochaColorful2008,HolmsenColored2016,cheong2024new}.
-See also \cites{GoodmanGeometric1993,gooodman2017handbook} for surveys on related results in geometric transversal theory.
+See also \cites{GoodmanGeometric1993,HolmsenChapter} for surveys on related results in geometric transversal theory.

-Up to this point, however, there was no known condition that guarantees the existence of a $k$-transversal to a family of convex sets in $\mathbb{R}^d$ for $0< k< d-1$.
+However, up to this point, there was no known condition that guarantees the existence of a $k$-transversal to a family of convex sets in $\mathbb{R}^d$ for $0< k< d-1$.
+The question of the existence of such a condition was initially raised by Goodman \& Pollack \cite{GoodmanHadwiger1988} and later also asked in \cite{PollackNecessary1990,HolmsenChapter}.
 Arocha, Bracho, Montejano, Oliveros \& Strausz \cite{arocha2002separoids} provided a sufficient condition for the existence of a \emph{virtual} $k$-transversal, which is a broader notion coinciding with the existence of a $k$-transversal in the case when the set family has cardinality $k+2$.
-Moreover, we note that in \cite{mcginnis2023necessary} a \textit{complex analogue} of the Goodman-Pollack-Wenger theorem was proven, and this was mistakenly claimed to imply a necessary and sufficient condition for the existence of $(2d-2)$-transversals in $\mathbb{R}^{2d}$.
+Moreover, we note that a \textit{complex analogue} of the Goodman-Pollack-Wenger theorem was proven by McGinnis in \cite{mcginnis2023necessary}, and this was mistakenly claimed to imply a necessary and sufficient condition for the existence of $(2d-2)$-transversals in $\mathbb{R}^{2d}$.
 However, this is incorrect and was later corrected in \cite{mcginnis2023complex}.

-The main result of this paper is to establish a necessary and sufficient condition for a finite family of convex sets in a $d$-dimensional space to have a $k$-transversal, for any $0\leq k\leq d-1$.
-We do so in both the real and complex setting, with the real version being as follows.
+The main result of this paper resolves a long-standing open problem posed by Goodman \& Pollack \cite{GoodmanHadwiger1988} by establishing a necessary and sufficient condition for a finite family of convex sets in a $d$-dimensional space to admit a $k$-transversal, for any $0 \leq k \leq d-1$. {The condition is described as follows:}